demonkillerr/demonkiller-website-react/docs/projects/arch-linux-gui/installer.md

 ## Building Calamares

 Calamares needs to be compiled(built).
-Calamares can be built in the following way.
+Calamares can be built in the following steps.
 More details can be found on the calamares wiki, linked above.

 ```bash
 $ git clone https://github.com/calamares/calamares.git